dragon-dune/dragon-dune/README.md

     same location.
 7. The Orcs may remove 3 units from the graveyard on their Recruitment and Movement round (instead of 2 units).
-8. Units are removed from the graveyard at no cost.
+8. Units are removed from the graveyard at no cost (instead of only receiving 1 free revival).
 9. If no player has won at the end of the game, then Orcs are the default winner.
 10. Special Card (Ace): In the Dragon Round, you may move one stack of